Peakboard/peakboard.github.io/content/_get_started/en-peakboard-designer-basics.md

 # Preview

-You've made it, your first Peakboard visualization is ready and you can see the result with the 'Preview' button.
+You've made it, your first Peakboard visualization is ready and you can see the result with the 'Preview' button (1).
 This can be found in the upper ribbon under the item 'Home'.

 ![Peakboard Designer – Preview Button](/assets/images/Tutorial/Get_Started/Peakboard_Get_Started_EN_13.png)